By Danielle DeSimone

-To celebrate the Coast Guard’s birthday and its 228 years of service, we’re giving you nine things you need to know about the service branch, so you can really celebrate the Coasties on August 4.
+To celebrate the Coast Guard’s 228 years of service, we’re giving you nine things you need to know about the service branch, so you can really celebrate the Coasties.

 1. The Coast Guard is the Longest, Continuous Seagoing Service in the United States

 Originally known as the “Revenue-Marine,” the first Congress of the United States signed what was the precursor to the Coast Guard into existence on August 4, 1790, to prevent smuggling and enforce federal tariffs.
 The Continental Navy was disbanded in 1790 after the Revolutionary War and the newly-founded U.S. Navy didn’t set sail until 1798, making the Coast Guard the oldest continuous seagoing service in the United States.